-Campoverdi holds a Master of Public Policy from Harvard University’s Kennedy School of Government and graduated cum laude from the Annenberg School for Communication & Journalism at the University of Southern California.
-She has been appointed to the California Children and Families Commission, also known as “First 5 California”, which convenes, partners in, supports and helps lead the movement to create and implement a comprehensive, integrated, and coordinated system for California’s children prenatal through age 5 and their families.
-Campoverdi currently sits on the Advisory Board of Harvard’s Shorenstein Center on Media, Politics and Public Policy, the Executive Advisory Board of the Harvard Journal of Hispanic Policy, and the Board of Advisors for UCLA’s Center for Diverse Leadership in Science, and is a member of the Pacific Council on International Policy.
-She is a volunteer teacher for Inside Out Writers, through which she teaches a weekly creative writing class to incarcerated young women in Los Angeles’ Central Juvenile Hall.
+Alejandra holds a Master in Public Policy from Harvard University’s Kennedy School of Government and graduated cum laude from the Annenberg School for Communication & Journalism at the University of Southern California.
+Alejandra is a former Commissioner for the California Children and Families Commission, also known as “First 5 California.”
+First 5 California convenes, partners in, supports, and helps lead the movement to create and implement a comprehensive, integrated, and coordinated system for California’s children prenatal through age 5 and their families.

 Alejandra currently serves on the Boards of Harvard’s Shorenstein Center on Media, Politics and Public Policy, the California Community Foundation, and Harvard Kennedy School’s Journal of Hispanic Policy, and is a member of the Pacific Council on International Policy.
 In 2017, Alejandra was awarded Penn Medicine’s Basser Center for BRCA’s inaugural YLC Distinguished Advocacy Award for her advocacy around BRCA-related cancers.